mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 ### Struct embedding

 Quoting [Go FAQ](https://golang.org/doc/faq#Is_Go_an_object-oriented_language)
 > Although Go has types and methods and allows an object-oriented style of programming, there is no type hierarchy.
 The concept of "interface" in Go provides a different approach that we believe is easy to use and in some ways more general.
-There are also ways to embed types in other types to provide something analogous **but not identical** to subclassing
+There are also ways to embed types in other types to provide something analogous **but not identical** to subclassing.

 ```go
 type Animal struct{